Aethrone-Aerospace/Aethrone-Aerospace/README.md

 # Welcome to Aethrone Aerospace GitHub Profile!

+👋 Hi
-👋 Hi, Aethrone Aerospace is a deep tech startup founder specializing in aerospace, defense, and cutting-edge technologies.
+Aethrone Aerospace is a deep tech startup.
+We design, develop, manufacture and support critical mission systems, platforms, and components for the Aerospace and Defence Sector.

-## My Expertise
+## Our Specialty
 - RUAVs, Target UAVs, Advanced Air Mobility
 - Cruise Missiles, Combat Helicopters, Aerial Robotics

-## Projects
+## What We Offer
-- 🚁 **RUAV Development**
+- 🚁 **Launch and Recovery**
+- 🛩️ **Parachutes & LTA System**
-- 🛩️ **Advanced Light Helicopter**
+- 🛩️ **Advanced Composites**
 - 🛰️ **Aerial Robotics**